faranalytics/socketnaut/README.md

 Please see the [Redirect HTTP to HTTPS example](https://github.com/faranalytics/socketnaut/tree/main/examples/redirect_http_to_https) for a working implementation.

 ### *A TLS Proxy and an HTTP Redirect.* <sup><sup>(example)</sup></sup>
 In the previous example, the TLS endpoint was in the Worker thread; however, it doesn't need to be.
-Alternatively, TLS can end at the `ServiceProxy'.
+Alternatively, TLS can be handled by the proxy server.
 Please see the [A TLS Proxy and an HTTP Redirect example](https://github.com/faranalytics/socketnaut/tree/main/examples/tls_proxy_and_http_redirect) for a working implementation.

 ## Tuning Strategies